 - Slipstream/weird fiction

-14. We’re adults and open-minded about blood and gore, sexual content, profanity and risqué political views.
+16. We’re adults and open-minded about blood and gore, sexual content, profanity and political views.
 We will not tolerate work that sets out to offend other people.

-19. Critiques must be delivered in person during the meeting with supporting notes handed to the author either during the meeting itself or emailed immediately afterwards.
-We realise that some members have difficulty in attending, but we do not critique work via email or other social media.
+22. Critiques must be delivered in person during the meeting.
+You are invited to hand over supporting notes to the author during the meeting but this isn’t mandatory.
+We realise that some members have difficulty in attending but we do not critique work via email or other social media.

-What happens if you break the rules?
-Your submission might be removed from DropBox.
-You will probably receive an email will some clarification over our house rules.
-You might be asked to submit a more suitable piece of work.
-In extremely rare cases you might be removed from DropBox and asked to find a more suitable writers’ group.
+If you break the rules your submission will be removed from DropBox.
+You will receive an email with clarification over the house rules you’ve broken.
+In rare cases you might be removed from DropBox and asked to find a more suitable writers’ group.